Rudzki Most

 There is a launching point for canoeing on the Brda River, and in the river near the bridge is a notable large boulder called King Jagiełło's Stone, with a circumference about 7 m.
 The Roman Catholic Parish of Divine Providence is located in the district as well.

+Etymology

+The district takes its name from wooden bridge over the Brda, which was most recently replaced in 1958 by the current road bridge, part of route 240, and from the Ruda River, which flows through the nearby village of Rudzki Młyn.

+History

+According to the 1921 census, the village had a population of 22, entirely Polish by nationality and Roman Catholic by confession.

 German occupation

 On October 24, 27 and 30, and on November 2, 6 and 10, 1939, at the beginning of the German occupation of Poland, Germans carried out mass shootings of local Poles, mainly of the intelligentsia as part of the larger Intelligenzaktion Pommern, in the surrounding forests.
 The priest Franciszek Nogalski attempted to negotiate the release of many those to be executed, but was ultimately killed himself.
 In 1943 the German occupiers renamed the village Raudenbrück.